NERC-CEH/nanofase-data/README.md

 Certain variables can't be edited: `flow_dir`, `is_estuary`.
 Create a new dataset instead if you wish to change these variables.

-The Fortran namelist file cannot be editing using this method and you should instead edit the file directly.
+The Fortran namelist file cannot be edited using this method and you should instead edit the file directly.

 ### Tips
+- For the moment, all rasters must be the same CRS as the `flow_dir` raster, and this must be a projected raster.
+We recommend ESPG:27700 (British National Grid).
+In addition, all rasters except for `land_use` must be the same resolution as `flow_dir`.
+They can cover a large geographical region and the module will automatically clip them to the correct size.
 - Support for different file types is a bit sporadic at the moment.
 I suggest sticking the raster files for spatial variables, raster or CSV files for spatiotemporal variables (with 1 file per timestep for raster files) and shapefiles for point sources.
 You will trigger errors if you use an unsupported file.
-- Example input data files are given in data.example/thames_tio2_2015/.
+- Example input data files are given in `data.example/thames_tio2_2015/`.
 Running the model using the example config files uses these data.